 - Summarize the results of the sabbatical project and how they are of interest to the general public.
-The dean or vice president will submit the report to the Associate Vice Provost for Faculty Affairs for review in January.
+The dean or vice president will submit the report to the Vice Provost for Faculty Affairs for review in January.

 Taking Leave to Teach at Another University

 The general rule is that it is not permissible to be employed by more than one institution of higher education.
 See UHAP 2.06.06 and UA Conflict of Commitment Policy (PDF).